omkarium/rufendec/README.md

 Rufendec (The Rust File Encryptor-Decryptor) is a lightweight CLI tool designed for AES-256 encryption and decryption.
 This tool simplifies the process of securing  the contents of a user specified source directory.
 Operating in ECB/GCM modes, Rufendec maintains the original file names and sub-directory structure in the target directory.
 Explore the simplicity of Rust for robust encryption and decryption tasks with Rufendec.

 ### Features
 - Encrypt and decrypt multiple files using AES-256 GCM mode.
+GCM is chosen as the default mode.
-- The program is multi-threaded.
-User can manually choose the number of threads.
+- The program is multi-threaded, so the user can manually choose the number of threads.
-- The password file with ".omk" extension can be maintained in /etc, /home, /root or even the directory if you are a linux user.
-For windows user, the file can be placed either in the current directory or "C:/WINDOWS/SYSTEM32/config"
+- The password file with ".omk" extension can be maintained in /etc, /home, /root or even the current directory (".") if you are a linux user.
+For windows, the file can be placed either in the current directory or "C:/WINDOWS/SYSTEM32/config"
-- The default cipher mode used is GCM
 - PBKDF2-HMAC-SHA256 is used for the key derivation.
 The default iterations the program use is 60000
+- Program refuse to encrypt already encrypted source files as a safe guard mechanism from double encryption.
+- In place file encryption and decryption is possible if the target directory is not specified as a Command line argument.
+- Source files can be deleted by passing the "-d" option.

 ## How to Use
 This is a rust binary crate, so it must be obvious that you need to treat this as an executable.
 If you already know what Cargo is and how to use it, then go ahead and install and `Rufendec` by running the command `cargo install rufendec`